Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 The human brain does not require speech in order to build language.

+A learner needs language input that can actually be perceived, used, and built on.

-It requires accessible linguistic input.
+In other words, language development requires accessible linguistic input.

 This does not mean that actual language use is disembodied or that modality makes no difference.